hyperledger/indy-hipe/text/rich-schemas/README.md

 representation.

 ## Shared Semantic Meaning
-The current format for schemas requires an implicit understanding of the semantic meaning of the schema by issuers, holders, and verifiers.
-There is currently no explicit typing or possible composability.

 The rich schemas and associated constructs are linked data objects that have an explicitly shared context.
 This allows for all entities in the